This post contains affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 This particular turkey pictured only needed a day to unthaw.
 It feeds around 10 people (1 pound per person, but I’m adding in second helpings and big eaters here!) and will leave you with some leftovers.

 Contray to belief, you don’t need to wake up at 5:00am to cook a turkey unless you’re going to eat that said turkey at 11:00am.
 Most smaller turkeys only take 4-5 hours to cook and when I pull out the Big Bertha’s for Christmas, the 23 lb turkey takes about 6 hours.
 Always use a meat thermometer because it’s easy as fuck and takes the stress and guesswork out of things!
-You want to make sure your turkey is at 170°F.
+You want to make sure your turkey is at least at 170°F and that the juices always run clear.

 Once your turkey is thawed, or nearly thawed, rinse out the inside, getting rid of any giblets or the neck that may have accompanied your turkey.
 You can make soup with the neck bone and carcass, if you want! #nowaste